 In setups closer to Köhler illumination, the field diaphragm improves evenness across the field of view.
 The payoff is a cleaner image across the whole circle.
 So, if you are doing documentation or comparing specimens, that uniformity is necessary.

-This is also where the illuminating parts of microscope work like a system.
-If the image is bright but lifeless, it is because of the diaphragm-condenser relationship.
-However, if the image is uneven, centering and field control might be off.
+This is where the illuminating parts of microscope work together as a system.
+If the image looks bright but dull, the issue is often the balance between the diaphragm and the condenser.
+If the brightness looks uneven, centering or field control may be off.

 Troubleshooting Common Illumination Problems